haproxy/haproxy/doc/lua-api/index.rst

   :param class_AppletHTTP applet: An :ref:`applethttp_class`
   :param integer size: the required read size.
-  :returns: always return a string,the string can be empty is the connexion is
+  :returns: always return a string,the string can be empty is the connection is
             closed.

 .. js:function:: AppletHTTP.send(applet, msg)